 Make sure someone stays with your child for the first 24 hours after the concussion.

 The symptoms below are common after a mild brain injury.
 They usually get better on their own within a few weeks:

-If your child’s symptoms get worse at any time or you notice new symptoms from the list on page 1, call your doctor or Health Link Alberta.
-You can also call Health Link Alberta 24/7 if you have questions about concussion/mild traumatic brain injury or any of the information in this handout:
+If your child’s symptoms get worse at any time or you notice new symptoms from the list above, call your healthcare provider, or Health Link Alberta - 811.
+You can also call Health Link Alberta 24/7 if you have questions about concussion/mild traumatic brain injury or any of the information on this page.

 This material is for information purposes only.
 It should not be used in place of medical advice, instruction, or treatment.
 If you have questions, talk with your doctor or appropriate healthcare provider.
 This information may be printed and distributed without permission for non-profit, education purposes.
 The content on this page may not be changed without consent of the author.
 Contact firstname.lastname@example.org.